persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-11-29-next-js-web-app-with-jwt-auth.md

   - ssg
   - vercel-cloud
 ---
-A Next.js 15 Jamstack Web App with JWT Authentication hosted at Vercel
+A Next.js Jamstack Web App with JWT Authentication hosted at Vercel

+Version used for this Web App

+- Node 22.11.0
+- Next 15.0.3
+- React 18.3.1

 <a href="https://next-js-jwt-auth.vercel.app/" target="_blank">Try the demo...</a>